maximecolin/elephant/server/README.md

 For example, for persistence:

-* Interface of repositories are defined in [business code](/server/src/Infrastructure/Repository)
+* Interfaces of repositories are defined in [business code](/server/src/Infrastructure/Repository)
 * Doctrine implementations are defined in [technical code](/server/src/Domain/Repository)

 ## Keep your model framework agnostic